-where \mathbf{a}n is unknown.
+Fig. 2 illustrates the relation between the detection parameters (S_n, h) and performance metrics (FAR and T_D).
+The number of measurements m = 4.
+On the detector side, the detector has no information about the adversary statistical model, distribution, or any unknown.
+The adversary manipulates and injects the false data into the system at the random time.
+As shown in Fig. 2, we consider that case 1 has a FAR of 0.01 and case 2 has a FAR of 0.0001.
+The adversary becomes active and injects the false data at n = 6.
+In other words, a change distribution is at $\tau = 6$ from $\mathcal{N}(0, \Sigma{\mathbf{R}})$ to $\mathcal{N}(\mathbf{a}n, \Sigma{\mathbf{R}})$, where \mathbf{a}n is unknown.
 For both cases, the curve of adaptive CUSUM statistic (S_n) shows the sudden increase right after a change of distributions.
-The proposed algorithm quickly responses the abnormal event by signaling an alarm when S_n passing the threshold.
-At the observation index 7, the threshold parameters h_1 and h_2 are corresponded to Case 1 and Case 2, respectively.
-As a result, h_1 is less than h_2 , because of the different FARs.
-For the smaller FAR, the stricter constraint that causes increasing the threshold; the higher requirement for system to declare the decision.
-ARL (T_h) of the adaptive CUSUM algorithm is 7 and 8 at S_n of 6.07 (Case 1) with h = 5.97 and 9.11 (Case 2) with h = 8.19, respectively.
-ARL (T_D) of detection delay is 1 for cases 1 and 2 for the Case 2 in this simulation.
+The proposed algorithm quickly responses the abnormal event by signaling an alarm when S_n passes the threshold.
+At observation index 7, the threshold parameters h_1 and h_2 correspond to case 1 and case 2, respectively.
+As a result, h_1 is less than h_2 because of the different FARs.
+For the smaller FAR, the stricter constraint that causes increasing the threshold, the higher requirement for system to declare the decision.
+The ARLs (T_h) of the adaptive CUSUM algorithm are 7 and 8 at S_n of 6.07 (case 1) with h = 5.97 and 9.11 (case 2) with h = 8.19, respectively.
+The ARL (T_D) of detection delay is 1 for cases 1 and 2 for case 2 in this simulation.
 The proposed algorithm is able to signal the alarm and terminates the process after the active false date attack.

-Figure 3 shows the characteristics of the proposed algorithm by varying FAR for the accuracy rate and expected $(E[T_D])$ of detection delay in comparison to that of the CUSUM GLRT.
+Fig. 3 shows the characteristics of the proposed algorithm by varying FAR for the accuracy rate and expected $(E[T_D])$ of detection delay in comparison to that of the CUSUM GLRT.
 We run 5000 realizations for the simulation.
-FAR is vary from 10^{-10} to 10^{-2} .
-The false data injection is begun at the 6th observation index.
-The accuracy rate in Figure 3(Right) represents the ratio of successful detection that the algorithm terminates the process and declares the existence of adversary after the 6th observation index (the actual attack index).
-As shown in the figure for both proposed scheme and the CUSUM GLRT, the stricter FAR is, the greater expected detection delay and higher detection accuracy we have.
-The expected detection delay of CUSUM GLRT seems to increase exponentially while that of proposed scheme steady raises as FAR decreases. $E[T_D]$ of the proposed scheme has the average 50% less than that of CUSUM GLRT.
+FAR varies from 10^{-10} to 10^{-2} .
+The false data injection begins at the sixth observation index.
+The accuracy rate in Fig. 3 (right) represents the ratio of successful detection that the algorithm terminates the process and declares the existence of adversary after the sixth observation index (the actual attack index).
+As shown in the figure for both the proposed scheme and the CUSUM GLRT, the stricter FAR is, the greater expected detection delay and higher detection accuracy we have.
+The expected detection delay of CUSUM GLRT seems to increase exponentially, while that of the proposed scheme steadily rises as FAR decreases. $E[T_D]$ of the proposed scheme has the average 50% less than that of CUSUM GLRT.
 We also obtain the better accuracy rate as FAR decreases.
-By giving the sufficiently low FAR, the proposed scheme is able to reach the accuracy above 95% while CUSUM GLRT struggles it below 83%.
+By giving the sufficiently low FAR, the proposed scheme is able to reach the accuracy above 95%, while CUSUM GLRT struggles it below 83%.
 Therefore, the proposed scheme outperforms the CUSUM GLRT in terms of shorter decision time and higher detection accuracy.
-The simulation result also shows the tradeoff between the detection delay, false alarm and accuracy rate.
+The simulation result also shows the tradeoff between the detection delay, false alarm, and accuracy rate.
 The smaller FAR causes higher delay but better accuracy, i.e., the system needs to spend more observations for making a decision.